F74046080/Rating-Prediction-with-User-Business-Review/README.md

 ## Notation
-* In tf-idf, the n_gram selecte number of the words. example: Tom is not handsome. n_gram = 1 -> Tom, is, not, handsome; n_gram = 2 Tom is, is not, not handsome.
+* In tf-idf, the n_gram selecte number of the words. example: Tom is not handsome.
-* The continuous training model will be out of the rate range(1 to 5)
+* The continuous training model will be out of the rating range(1 to 5) n_gram = 1 -> Tom, is, not, handsome; n_gram = 2 Tom is, is not, not handsome.
-* To reduce the RMSE, can make all rate larger than 4.6,
+* To reduce the RMSE, can make all rating larger than 4.6, convert it to 4.6; all rating smaller than 0.5, convert it to 0.5.

 ## Best Result
 * Accuracy 0.5042